 Positano was one place that I’d never heard anything about until I started doing some Italy vacation research.
 I feel like it’s a great big Italian secret, but in all actuality, it’s probably not.
-Thousands of people flock to the coast every year and for very good reason.
+Thousands of people flock to the coast every year and for a very good reason.

 I mean really, how could this be kept a secret?!
+It’s so stupidly gorgeous that you just wanna pinch yourself to see if you’re living in a dream.

 The most beautiful places in Italy: Positano